 No wonder doctors were so afraid of long periods between the water breaking and birth!
 In some studies, taking more than 24 hours for the baby to be born led to death rates that were 2 or 3 times higher than babies who were born within 24 hours after PROM!

-This research shows that with proper care, waiting for up to 48-72 hours after the water breaks does not increase the risk of infection to babies who are born to mothers that meet certain criteria.* However, waiting means that women may have a higher chance of experiencing infection themselves (Hannah et al., 1996; Pintucci et al., 2014).
+The research we will discuss shows that with proper care, waiting for up to 48-72 hours after the water breaks does not increase the risk of infection or death to babies who are born to those birthing people who meet certain criteria.* However, waiting up to 48 to 72 hours for labor to start means that birthing person may have a higher chance of experiencing infection themselves (Hannah et al. 1996; Pintucci et al. 2014).

 So the “24-hour clock” rule is no longer valid today.